-Note: Both codes D4263 and D4264 include the sentence "This procedure does not include...placement of biological materials..." within their descriptors.
-Biologic materials includes Platelet Rich Plasma (PRP) for which code "D7922 collection and application of autologous blood concentrate product" would be used to document this separate procedure.
+Note: The descriptors for D4263 and D4264 are identical, and the sentence "This procedure does not include...placement of biological materials...." requires additional clarification.
+Biologic materials includes Platelet Rich Plasma (PRP) for which "D7922 collection and application of autologous blood concentrate product" documents this separate procedure.